 Healthy Carrot Muffins Recipe Tips

-• Scrape out all the batter from the blender: Since the batter is thick and sticky, take your time to scrape it all out into the muffin tins.
-We want to use every bit of batter for tall muffins!
+- Get every bit of batter out: The batter is thick and sticky, so take your time to scoop it all out for tall muffins!

 Storage